 I put the rocks in baskets and the children pick out a rock and if they could read what was on the rock they kept the rock out of the basket.
 If they could not read the sight word they put the rock back in the basket.
 This can be done as an individual or group activity.

 The children also did a sight word match by finding the two rocks with the same sight word.
 This activity was easy to set up (which I love) and the children really enjoyed working with the rocks.

-You can see a video of this activity by clicking below:
+You can see a video of our sight word rocks below:

 You can see a video of this project below:

 I made a can number match activity for the children to work on number recognition and review.
 I printed the patterns on cardstock paper and cut them out.
 I glued the car (which comes in six different colors) onto a sheet of colored cardstock paper and cut it down to size.
 I then laminated all pieces and put magnets on the back of the number circles.